 " "Lorenzer Seite:

+The area south of the old city, known as Lorenzo Seite , is separated from the north by the river Pegnitz and bounded to the south by the city walls.
+Many of the area's historic buildings were rebuilt after severe damage during World War II.
 "Frauentor (Frauentorgraben): Frauentor, one of the most attractive doors of the old city, is linked to the imposing city walls, which were built in the XV and XVI.
 The vast Dicker Turm was erected not far from here in the fifteenth century.
 The Königstor, the majestic door lift up others the right of the Dicker Turm, was dismantled in the nineteenth century.
 The Frauentor leads to a series of alleys with half-timbered houses. shops and cafes built after the war.

 "Marthakirche (Königstrasse 74-78): The small church of Santa Marta Hospital (fourteenth century) is cloistered between the neighboring houses.
 Although the interior has little ornamentation, preserves a magnificent Gothic stained glass windows dating from around 1390.